 Runner-ups for Best Student Credit Card:

-Like our top ranked Bank of America Cash Rewards, this card offers a strong welcome bonus.
-Instead of cash back, you earn 1.5 points per dollar spent and 25,000 points after spending $1,000 within 90 days of account opening.
+Like our top ranked Bank of America® Customized Cash Rewards, this card offers a strong welcome bonus, but given in points.
+You get 25,000 intro bonus points after spending $1,000 within 90 days of account opening.
 Points are worth one cent each towards travel rewards and a half-cent each towards cash back.

-Cons: Travel rewards aren't as valuable as cash back, especially during times like these when travel is greatly restricted.
+Cons: Travel rewards aren't as valuable as cash back, especially during times when travel is greatly restricted.

-The Discover it Student Cash Back card offers 5% cash back on up to $1,500 spent each quarter at featured merchants and merchant categories, and 1% cash back on all other purchases.
-For example, from July to September of 2020, you’ll earn 5% cash back on charges from restaurants and anything you buy through PayPal.
+This Discover it® card is a great card for students as it offers low rates and fees along with great rewards.
+The Discover it® Student Cash Back card offers 5% cash back on up to $1,500 spent each quarter at featured merchants and merchant categories, and 1% cash back on all other purchases.
 Discover also offers a CashBack Match that automatically doubles the rewards you’ve earned after your card’s first year.